Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 #### 7.1.1 Required achievements

 We managed to reach all the **required achievements** of our project:
-- We found a suitable database with detailed, consistent & real-time earthquake data for the entire world and setted up an APIfor the automatic download of data.
+- We found a suitable database with detailed, consistent & real-time earthquake data for the entire world and set up an API for the automatic download of data.
-- We extracted the relevant data & transform it into a usable structure.
+- We extracted the relevant data & transformed it into a usable structure.
-- We were able to calculate the distance from current location to selected earthquake.
+- We were able to calculate the distance from the user's current or chosen location to the selected earthquakes.
 - And we managed to visualize the earthquakes on a map with the required features like:

         - Circle radius and color depending on the magnitude